barzilab1/SA_exwas_ers/README.md

-# ABCD_create_datasets template

-1. Update the readme.md file to describe your project.
-The file should include the following:

-   1. What are the instruments you are using and which ABCD version?
-   2. How to run the scripts?
-   3. How to merge the data?

-2. Go over the data script files:

-   1. Delete unrelevent categories and scripts.
-   2. Adjust the required scripts. if needed, select/diselect variables.
+# ABCD SA ExWas

+This projects uses the following datasets:

+1. ABCD 4.0
+2. CHOP-ED
+3. UK Millennium Cohort Study

+## ABCD Analysis

-   3. Run the scripts. the new datasets are created under the [data](/data) folder.
+1. Create the raw data by runing the scripts under the [data scripts](/data%20scripts) folder.
+The new datasets are created under the [data](/data) folder.

+2. Run the ExWas analysis:\
+    2.1.
+Create the dataset using [1 Exwas_merging.R](/analysis/1%20Exwas_merging.R)\
+    2.2.
+Run the ExWas analysis in [2 Exwas_analysis.R](/analysis/2%20Exwas_analysis.R)

-3. Merge the datasets:
+3. Run the Exposome Risk Score analysis\

-   1. Use the file [merging.R](/scripts/merging.R) as a template to merge the datsets
-   2. If needed, create new variables
-   3. Create new CSV file with all relevant features and upload it to box

-4. Delete this file so it won't be part of the final project
+    3.1.
+Create the dataset using [3 ERS_merging.R](/analysis/3%20ERS_merging.R) \
+    3.2.
+Run the analysis in [4 ERS_main_analysis.RR](/analysis/4%20ERS_main_analysis.R)

+4. Table 1 is available in

+5. Plot 2 of the paper is at

+6. Plot 6 is